-Strategy 1.0 Floridan Aguifer Sustainability Model Applications and Support
+Strategy 1.0 Floridan Aquifer Sustainability Model Applications and Support

+Ground water flow and solute transport models were developed to analyze Floridan Aquifer withdrawals in Santa Rosa, Okaloosa, and Walton counties.
+These models are used to evaluate the cumulative effects of Floridan Aquifer withdrawals, to examine water supply alternatives, and to assess the threat of saltwater intrusion to coastal Floridan Aquifer wells.
-The solute transport model required for analyzing saltwater intrusion into the Region II Floridan Aguifer was developed with two distinct domains, western and eastern, to more accurately portray hydrogeologic characteristics and to make the massive, complex data sets manageable.
-These models, along with the regional ground water flow model (HydroGeoLogic, Inc., 2000), have been applied to analyze water supply alternatives, cumulative impacts, consumptive use permit applications and water supply planning strategies.

-The model for the western domain is applicable to the major coastal utilities in Santa Rosa and western Okaloosa counties.
-These include the Holley-Navarre Water System (WS), Midway WS, Santa Rosa County (Navarre Beach), Okaloosa County West WS, Hurlburt Field, the City of Mary Esther, the City of Fort Walton Beach, Okaloosa County Garnier WS, and Eglin Air Force Base (AFB) Main and Housing WS.
-Results from the western sub-region model are summarized in the report "Saltwater Intrusion in the Floridan Aquifer in Walton, Okaloosa, and Santa Rosa Counties, Florida: Western Domain Model Final Report" (HydroGeoLogic, Inc. 2005).
-The report has been distributed to interested utilities and is available from the District or via the District website.1

-The eastern domain sub-region model is applicable to major coastal utilities in Walton and eastern Okaloosa counties.
-These include Destin Water Users, South Walton Utility Company. the City of Freeport, and Regional Utilities of Walton County.
-Results are summarized in the report "Saltwater Intrusion in the Floridan Aquifer in Walton, Okaloosa, and Santa Rosa Counties, Florida: Eastern Domain Model Final Report" (HydroGeoLogic, Inc. 2007).
-The report is also available via the District's website.2
+The regional ground water flow model was completed in May 2000 (HydroGeoLogic, Inc., 2000).
+The solute transport model required for analyzing saltwater intrusion into the Region II Floridan Aquifer was developed with two domains, western and eastern, to more accurately portray hydrogeologic characteristics and to make the complex data sets manageable.
+The western model domain is applicable to the major coastal utilities in Santa Rosa and western Okaloosa counties.
+This includes the City of Fort Walton Beach, Eglin Air Force Base, and water utilities to the west.
+Results from the western domain sub-region model are summarized in the report "Saltwater Intrusion in the Floridan Aquifer in Walton, Okaloosa, and Santa Rosa Counties, Florida: Western Domain Model Final Report" (HydroGeoLogic, Inc. 2005).
+The eastern model domain is applicable to major coastal utilities of Walton County.
+Results are summarized in the report "Saltwater Intrusion in the report "Saltwater Intrusion in the Floridan Aquifer in Walton and eastern Okaloosa counties including Destin Water Users, South Walton Utility Company, the City of Freeport, and Regional Utilities of Walton, Okaloosa, and Santa Rosa County.
+Results are summarized in the report "Saltwater Intrusion in the Floridan Aquifer in Walton, Okaloosa counties, Florida: Western Domain Model Final Report" (HydroGeoLogic, Inc. 2007a).
+These reports are available on the District's website.

-Model results indicate that saltwater intrusion into potable portions of the Floridan Aquifer is occurring at a very slow and manageable rate.
-Principal pathways of saline water intrusion identified include lateral intrusion within the upper Floridan Aquifer from beneath the Gulf of Mexico, lateral intrusion from the lower to the upper Floridan Aquifer around the edge of the Bucatunna Clay confining unit, intrusion from saline waters of the lower Floridan Aguifer where the Bucatunna Clay confining unit is not present (easternmost Choctawhatchee Bay area) to the upper Floridan Aquifer, and downward vertical leakage through the intermediate system.
+Model simulations were run to predict the extent of saltwater intrusion through the year 2100 for both the eastern and the western model domains.
+The simulations incorporated historical withdrawals as well as proposed future pumping rates.
+Model results indicate that saltwater intrusion into potable portions of the Floridan Aquifer is occurring at a very slow and manageable rate (HydroGeoLogic, Inc., 2007b, 2007c).
+Principal pathways of saline water intrusion identified include lateral intrusion within the upper Floridan Aquifer from beneath the Gulf of Mexico, lateral intrusion from the lower to the upper Floridan Aquifer around the edge of the Bucatunna Clay confining unit, intrusion of saline waters of the lower portion of the Floridan Aquifer where the Bucatunna Clay confining unit is not present (easternmost Choctawhatchee Bay area), and downward vertical leakage through the intermediate system.